juliakloiber/superrr/_projects/digitalcivilsociety.md

 </p>

 <p>
-Our key recommendations:
+<p>Our key recommendations:</p>
-1. Civil society needs to be included in the discussion when digital policy is discussed.
+<p>I Civil society needs to be included in the discussion when digital policy is discussed.</p>
-2. We need new methods of support and funding that are tailored to the needs of digital civil society.
+<p>II We need new methods of support and funding that are tailored to the needs of digital civil society.</p>
-3. We need new ramifications for public procurement so that they benefit society in a more sustainable way: Open Data, Open Access and Open Source are a basic requirement for public contracts.
+<p>III We need new ramifications for public procurement so that they benefit society in a more sustainable way: Open Data, Open Access and Open Source are a basic requirement for public contracts.</p>
-4. Digital infrastructure is critical infrastructure.
-We need a commitment for long-time support that also covers maintenance of widely-used software, libraries and protocols.
+<p>IV Digital infrastructure is critical infrastructure.
+We need a commitment for long-time support that also covers maintenance of widely-used software, libraries and protocols.</p>

 </p>